 Albion Online is a sandbox MMO that lets you play the game however you like.
 It features a somewhat interesting questline that you can enjoy solo, has tons of life-skilling to level up, has different professions to try out, and even includes PVP stuff.

-Albion Online is free to play but there are some pay-to-win elements to it.
+Albion Online is free to play, but there are some pay-to-win elements to it.
 I enjoyed the game for a while, mainly because I can cross-play the game using my PC and mobile.
+There’s also a subscription that is mainly for convenience.

 2. Project Gorgon